 Windows Update is “Stuck”

-Your computer may be “stuck” trying to do an important Windows update.
+Your PC may be “stuck” trying to do an important Windows update.

-A sign of this problem is when you start up or shut down your computer and you constantly see message like one of the following:
+A sign of this problem is when you start up or shut down your PC and you constantly see message like one of the following:

 “Getting Windows ready, Don’t turn off your computer.”